About

 Hannah is a strong advocate for the International Criminal Court (ICC) and for US support and ratification of the Rome Statute.
 She has spoken widely about the US-ICC relationship and formerly advised the American NGO Coalition for the ICC (AMICC) on its advocacy.

 With her background in contemporary dance, Hannah has sustained her commitment to the critical role of arts in efforts of peace and justice.
-In 2018 Hannah was invited by New York University to be a participant in Translucent Borders, a multi-year research project exploring ways that dancers and musicians can act as catalysts for creative engagement across geographic, cultural, and political borders.
+In 2018 Hannah was a participant in New York University’s Translucent Borders, a multi-year research project exploring ways that dancers and musicians can act as catalysts for creative engagement across geographic, cultural, and political borders.